Please introduce yourself

 A rather ordinary 4-star hotel, perfectly located in Beyoglu, with some excellent restaurants nearby.
 What makes the hotel special is the rooftop bar, for me one of the best in the world, if not the best I have ever been to.

 Sofitel City Centre Singapore

-Basically an interchangeable luxury hotel in the center of Singapore.
+Basically an interchangeable luxury hotel in the centre of Singapore.
 Very cool is the pool on a mid-level terrace surrounded by skyscrapers.
 Admittedly, it is also the first luxury hotel that just came to my mind.

 What are the three worst places you’ve stayed?

 The worst was definitely the campsite in the Simien Mountains in Ethiopia.
 It was 5°C and rained all night.
-Due to the leaky tent I changed at about 2am completely soaked to the stone hut without lockable doors and windows next to it.
+Due to the leaky tent, I changed at about 2 am completely soaked to the stone hut without lockable doors and windows next to it.
 It was even colder there but at least dry.
 In hindsight, that first night in the Simiens was pretty much the worst night in my life.

 The second worst was a guest house in Jodhpur, India.
 When I arrived I was told that the accommodation was overbooked and I could use a room that is otherwise used by the owner’s family.
 The room was tiny, dirty, had no toilet and the mattress was hard like granite.
 As if that wasn’t enough, somewhere in the room was an insect I couldn’t find, probably a cricket, which had been chirping so loudly all night long that I had to take a sleeping pill to fall asleep.

 The third worst was the Rayan Hotel in Djibouti.
 Djibouti is very expensive and the cheapest hotel I found online was $70 per night.
 The location was okay, but the bedsheets had red spots on them which I was not sure if it was blood.
 In addition, the room was enormously hot (as everywhere in Djibouti) and the air conditioning not only made a tremendous noise but also spat out water.